 On a Banner Frame

-Our banner frames are supplied with adjustable elastic bungees, which make it easy to attach you banner.
-Banners are made slightly smaller than the frame itself to allow you to add a bit of tension to the banner.
+Our banner frames are supplied with adjustable elastic bungees which makes banners easy to attach.
+Banners are made slightly smaller than the frame itself to allow for added tension.
+These are a great versatile option as the banners can be placed anywhere, and easily moved from location to location.

 To a Lamp Post